Skip to main content

 forge mcp remove [OPTIONS] <server_name>

-• -s, --scope <SCOPE> - Configuration scope: local (project-specific) or user (global) [default: local]
+• -s, --scope <SCOPE>: local or user (default: local)

-# Remove from local (project) configuration
+# Remove from local project config

 forge mcp remove playwright

-# Remove from user (global) configuration
+# Remove from user config

 forge mcp remove --scope user playwright